wking/lesson-manager/04-howto.md

 # npm install -g bower
 ~~~

-## Getting a Lesson
+## Getting a lesson

-(see also "Getting a building lessons with the work-in-progress script")
+(see also "Getting and building lessons with the work-in-progress script")

 We have some examples [here](https://github.com/SoftwareCarpentryLessonManager)
 that you can use to test.
 For example, to download the lesson about open